teejayen/carboncustodians-website/pages/carbon-markets.md

     <div class="two-column">
       <div class="content-box">
         <h2>Moving Beyond Conventional Offsets</h2>
         <p>The carbon market is evolving rapidly.
-Forward-thinking organizations are shifting from traditional offset approaches (emissions avoidance) toward carbon removal solutions that actually draw down atmospheric CO₂ and store it permanently.</p>
+Forward-thinking organisations are shifting from traditional offset approaches (emissions avoidance) toward carbon removal solutions that actually draw down atmospheric CO₂ and store it permanently.</p>
         <p>This shift is driven by increasing scrutiny of offset quality, corporate net-zero commitments requiring removal solutions, and the growing recognition that climate targets cannot be met without large-scale carbon removal.</p>
         <p>Biochar represents one of the few commercially available carbon removal approaches that offers both permanence and immediate scalability, with rigorous certification methodologies already established in voluntary carbon markets.</p>
       </div>